Campaign of the Month: October 2017

 Ian comes from a ‘normal’ middle-class nuclear family.
 He has a mother and father who’ve been married for over twenty years and two younger sisters.
 (He’s deeply frustrated that one got married without a prenuptial agreement.)
 The larger Roberts family is old money and includes Louisiana’s governor Bill Jay Roberts.
 Ian’s immediate family is only distantly related to the governor, though, and has fallen out of the primary line of succession.
 They remain upper-middle class, which each child (including Ian) inheriting a small six figure number worth of stock in the family company.
 (His parents used it to help pay for his sisters’ college.)
 Ian, in turn, is financially stable.
 His co-workers consider him likable in a self-deprecating, hard-working, humblebragging way.

 Status: Monument Law ••

-Ms. Rabinowitz occupies an unusual position within ML as the Director of Media Relations and Special Services that places her somewhere between a partner and associate in power and influence within the firm.
-Officially her office supports lines of effort for all of the firm’s focus areas and is responsible for arranging everything from private investigators, to press releases, to favorable media coverage, to extra-judicial services the firm sometimes provides such as short-term lodging or protective services.
+Ms. Rabinowitz occupies an unusual position within ML as the Director of Media Relations and Special Services.
+This places her somewhere between a partner and associate in power and influence within the firm.
+Officially, her office supports lines of effort for all of the firm’s focus areas.
+She’s responsible for arranging everything from private investigators to press releases to favorable media coverage.
+Sometimes she also arranges extra-judicial services such as short-term lodging or protective services.
 Some early associates scoffed at her.
 None survived her at the firm.
 Canny would-be partners have learned the value in currying her favor.